 As we consider the issue in John 1:1, it isn’t necessary for the English reader to know Greek in order to understand what John 1:1 is saying.
 The English bible itself teaches that the reading “and the Word was God” must be the true reading.
 And that the reading “and the Word was a god” of the Watch Tower’s New World Translation is incorrect because it contradicts the rest of New Testament teaching that God is the only God.
 If the Word is “a god”, then it stands to reason that the NWT teaches there is more than one god – what other conclusion can be drawn from their translation?

 One only has to look at the first two chapters of the Epistle to the Hebrews to see these two doctrines, the deity of Jesus in chapter 1, and the humanity of Jesus in chapter 2, clearly expressed.
-For example, to take a passage from chapter 1, we’re told that Jesus is infinitely above angels: “…let all the angels of God’s worship him…..But unto the Son he saith, Thy throne, O God, is for ever and ever” (Heb 1:6, 8).
+For example, to take a passage from chapter 1, we’re told that Jesus is infinitely above angels: “Let all God’s angels worship him…..But of the Son he says, ‘Your throne, O God, is forever and ever’” (Heb 1:6, 8).
 This scripture shows that angels are created beings and have therefore not existed from eternity; at the same time it reveals that Jesus has always existed; he has always been God.

 Thus the scripture reveals to us that Jesus is both true God and true Man.
 These two teachings run throughout scripture; both are true although they seem to run counter to each other.
 The difficulty involved in trying to understand that both can be true, and the implications arising from it, can be seen in the struggles the Church of the first few centuries endured.
 Arianism, as does the Watch Tower, robs Jesus of his deity and makes him a glorified created being.
 Nestorianism taught that Jesus consisted of two separate Persons in the Incarnate Christ, the one Divine and the other human, instead of the truth thatthe Incarnate Christ was a single Person, at once God and man.
 Monophysitism says that the incarnate Christ has only one nature, not two.
 There were various expressions of Monophysitism though they all had this teaching at their heart.
 These struggles racked the Church and caused much harm, Arianism in particular; it is regarded, along with Gnosticism, as the greatest ever threat to the Church.